 - Access ladders are to be vertical.
 They should have a clear climbing space of 680 mm.
 Toe clearance from the centerline of the ladder rung to any obstruction to be 230 mm.

-- Cage is to be provided for all ladders at an elevation of 2300 mm and above.
+- A cage is to be provided for all ladders at an elevation of 2300 mm and above.
 Side entry ladders are the first preference.

 - The ladder is to be oriented so that it can also be utilized for access to instrument connections that are inaccessible from the working level.